grinnell-cs/csc151-images/_eboards/eboard07.md

       be there.
 However, I am sometimes meeting people elsewhere.
 * Please let me know if you're using the Otter.ai transcription.
 If not, I'll probably stop using it.
 (I'll still do the Teams recordings.)
+* How was the quiz?

 ### Upcoming Token activities

 Academic

+* Mentor Session, 1-2 pm Sunday, here.

 Cultural